thesheepcat/kwitter/README.md

 - User B can freely rekweet and quote a User A content in it's own profile (whether he support User A or not);
 - Depending on User A settings (above), User A receive the rekweet/quote, gets notified about the rekweet/quote, read the rekweet/quote or ignore it (not visualizing it).

+###  Upvoting/downvoting user contents
+- User A can setup his own account to:
+  - Gets notified if someone upvote/downvote its content;
+  - Gets notified if someone quotes upvote/downvote its content;
+- User B can freely upvote/downvote a User A content (whether he support User A or not);
+- Depending on User A settings (above), User A receive the upvote/downvote, gets notified about the upvote/downvote, see the upvote/downvote or ignore it (not visualizing it).

 ###  User history
 - When User B starts following or supporting (TBD) User A, he'll receive all past contents posted by User A in the past.